dsriseah/ursys-x-addon/README.md

 * dynamically scans and loads `.mts` files in the `app-source` directory
 * serves the `index.html` file that was copied from `app-static`

+## Future Expansion

+The Addon system facilitates the creation of URSYS-based code modules that can be included as a standalone library, though the process of including such modules is not yet automated.
+Addons currently are most useful for developing concepts that are eventually moved into the main URSYS CORE repository.